About Captain Anderson's Marina

 Captain Andersons Marina owners, Capt.
 Max Anderson and his brother, Capt.
 Walter Anderson

-The Marina has 38 private charter boats and 3 large, ultra-modern party fishing boats.
+The Marina has 45 private charter and guide boats, 3 large, ultra-modern party fishing boats and four dive boats.
 For sightseeing tours, we have the double-decker, Capt.
 Anderson III that offers narrated tours to Shell Island and romantic Dolphin encounters at sunset.
 Conveniently located near 30A.

 Most Capt.
 Anderson Marina facilities operate year round and over 300 people work on the marina during the busy months, making it one of Bay County’s largest industries.